Create a Service Bus namespace using the Azure portal

 Select Create.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.

 Get the connection string

 In the Shared access policies screen, click RootManageSharedAccessKey.

-In the Policy: RootManageSharedAccessKey window, click the copy button next to Connection string–primary key, to copy the connection string to your clipboard for later use.
+In the Policy: RootManageSharedAccessKey window, click the copy button next to Primary Connection String, to copy the connection string to your clipboard for later use.
 Paste this value into Notepad or some other temporary location.

 Congratulations!
 You have now created a Service Bus Messaging namespace.